hpssjellis/easy-tensorflow-on-cloud9/README.md

-other peoples examples are in the other folders.
+Other peoples examples are in the other folders.

 A good starting point is the try-tf folder explained at this website

 https://bcomposes.wordpress.com/2015/11/26/simple-end-to-end-tensorflow-examples/

+By Jeremy Ellis Maker of rocksetta.com

+twitter @rocksetta